openlawteam/docs/docs/markup-language/README.md

 On the opening page of the deal, the user will be presented with the conditional.
 Depending on the answer, the user will be prompted with an additional variable and the text of the underlying agreements will be modified.

-<iframe width="630" height="394" src="https://www.useloom.com/embed/ba6d97095a22497cadc8c6a85e1742f9" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<div style="text-align: center"><iframe width="630" height="394" src="https://www.useloom.com/embed/ba6d97095a22497cadc8c6a85e1742f9" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

 ### Using Collections and Paths in a Deal